Tea Brewing Calculator

 methylxanthines - the most important of which is caffeine - the stimulant which blocks adenosine (neurotransmitter which makes you feel tired) receptors.
 It's also called theine, mateine, and guaranine, depending on the source (they're all the same chemical compound).

-minerals - 28 minerals including high amounts of fluorine, manganese, nickel, selenium, iodine, aluminium, and potassium are found in tea.
+minerals -including high amounts of fluorine, manganese, nickel, selenium, iodine, aluminium, and potassium are found in tea.

 volatiles - they easily enter the air from the tea's leaves or liquor, and they reach our olfactory system as a vapour.
 Thus, volatile substances are largely responsible for the drink’s flavour and aroma.